From the workplace, to personal interactions, the ability to make a good decision can lead to better outcomes in nearly every sphere of life.

 By studying well-developed, canonical cases, you accumulate instances, notice patterns among them, and draw lessons learned.
 The scenario-based (or critical incident) instructional method is an incomplete version of a case study.
 Here, the learner practices assessing situations and making decisions, typically under time pressure.
 A coach or facilitator asks questions to get the learner to describe current and anticipate events, options they’re considering and how they anticipate those playing out.

-These last suggestions highlight a transition from Stage 1 to Stage 2 processes.
+These last suggestions highlight a transition from intuitive to analytical processes.

 As I’ve described in a previous article on critical thinking skills: